sercankulcu/sercankulcu.github.io/_teaching/algorithms.md

 ---

 ![algorithms](/images/teaching/algorithms-course.webp){: .align-left width="200" style="float: left; margin-right: 10px;"}
-An algorithm is a set of well-defined instructions for carrying out a particular task.
-Think of it as a recipe in a cookbook that guides you step by step to make a delicious dish.
-In the world of computing, algorithms are the backbone that powers programs and applications.
-They are logical sequences that tell a computer exactly what steps to take to solve a problem or achieve a goal.
-From simple tasks like sorting a list of numbers to complex operations like image processing or running search engines, algorithms are everywhere.
+An algorithm is a finite and well-defined sequence of steps for solving a problem or performing a computation.
+Algorithms form the foundation of software systems and are used in tasks ranging from sorting and searching to graph processing, optimization, text analysis, and scientific computing.
+This course examines fundamental algorithm-design techniques, correctness, time and space complexity, and the practical trade-offs between alternative solutions.

 ## Ders Öğretim Planı
 [Ders Öğretim Planı (PDF)](../files/algorithms/slides/Bolum_00_Ders_Ogretim_Planı.pdf)